Chapter 1 - Standard Infection Control Precautions (SICPs)

 Sharps boxes must:

-- be labelled with point of origin and date of closure.
+- be labelled with date of assembly, point of origin and date of closure.

 Local guidance regarding management of waste at care level may be available.